acoli-repo/AURIS/guidelines/draft/terms.md

 ## 1.3 Automated Pre-Annotation

-In the current workflow, automated pre-annotation will create annotations for markables, for the type of referring expressions (`REFEXP`), their grammatical roles (`GR`), and their *possible* referentiality (`REF_AUTO`, with `?OLD` as only value so far).
+In the current workflow, automated pre-annotation will create annotations for markables, for the type of referring expressions (`NP_FORM`), their grammatical roles (`GR`), and their *possible* referentiality (`REF_AUTO`, with `?OLD` as only value so far).
 These annotations can be corrected by the annotator, if needed.

 During annotation, dynamic pre-annotation will predict possible values for `IS` and `CB`.
 Again, this involves auxiliary annotations used for the automated pre-annotation of `IS` and `CB` (`GR_ANTE`: grammatical role of the antecedent, `REF_DIST`: number of sentence boundaries since last mention, `REF_DIST_ANTE`: `REF_DIST` of antecedent to *its* antecedent).
 These auxiliary annotations should **not** be corrected by the annotator.